 Things have improved in recent years though with internet access at the Cape making both communication and entertainment easier.
 The lighthouse keepers are also flown in and out via helicopter every few months.
 Hikers, however, don’t have that option.

-The return journey is back the same way; along the military road, over the bluffs, across the beach, through the meadow and back into the mud.
+The return journey is back the same way on the Cape Scott Trail; along the military road, over the bluffs, across the beach, through the meadow and back into the mud.
 It’s a wet journey, but a satisfying one through the rugged wilderness of Vancouver Island.